-The French Revolution had just about everything you might associate with a revolution: ravenous royals, high-living aristocrats, failing grain harvests, food shortages, rising taxes and prices, impoverished peasants, angry townsfolk, sex, lies, corruption, violence, weirdos, rumours, conspiracies, state-sanctioned terror and head-chopping machines.
-Though it was not the first of the modern era, the French Revolution has become the measure by which other revolutions are weighed.
-It has been analysed, interpreted, debated and written about by millions of people: from scholars on high to students in high school.
-The capture and destruction of the Bastille on July 14th 1789 is now considered one of the defining moments in Western history.
-The men and women of the revolution – Louis XVI, Marie Antoinette, Lafayette, Mirabeau, Danton, Marat, Robespierre and others – have divided opinions and been loved and loathed in similar proportions.
+The French Revolution had just about everything you might associate with a revolution: ravenous royals, extravagant aristocrats, failing grain harvests, food shortages, rising taxes and prices, impoverished peasants, angry townsfolk, sex, lies, corruption, violence, radicals and weirdos, rumours and conspiracies, state-sanctioned terror and head-chopping machines.
+Though not the first revolution of the modern era, the French Revolution has become the measure by which other revolutions are often weighed.
+It has been analysed, interpreted, debated and written about by millions of people: from scholars on high, to students in high school.
+The capture and destruction of the Bastille on July 14th 1789 – a fairly banal event in itself – has become one of the defining moments in Western history.
+The men and women of the revolution – Louis XVI, Marie Antoinette, Lafayette, Mirabeau, Danton, Marat, Robespierre and others – have divided opinions for more than two centuries.
+The question of whether the French Revolution was a leap of progress or a descent into barbarism is one of history’s most enduring problems.

-On the surface, the French Revolution seems to have had reasonably straightforward causes.
-The French people had endured generations of inequality, under an exploitative social hierarchy that required them to do the work of the nation yet also carry its taxation burden.
-Though one of the world’s most expansive and profitable empires, France’s domestic finances were grossly mismanaged and drained by profligate spending and numerous foreign wars.
-Yet both issues were not predestined to cause a revolution: they might have been resolved with thoughtful reforms imposed by a steady hand.
-But by the late 1780s the people of French had become impatient for change.
-They had been roused to action by political propaganda that took many forms: from high-minded Enlightenment philosophy, to populist pamphlets about the rights of the common people, to political comedies and satires, to vile anti-royalist smut.
+On the surface, the French Revolution had reasonably straightforward causes.
+For generations the French people had endured inequality and exploitation, under a social hierarchy that required them to carry out the work of the nation yet also carry its taxation burden.
+France was one of the world’s most expansive and profitable empires, yet its domestic finances were grossly mismanaged and its treasury had been drained by profligate spending and unnecessary foreign wars.
+Financial mismanagement and social inequality alone did not make revolution inevitable: they might have been resolved with thoughtful reforms imposed by a steady hand.
+Unfortunately for France, however, the nation was devoid of great rulers, statesmen and reformers.
+By the 1780s France’s stagnation had reached a point where the people were impatient for change and unwilling to leave reform in the hands of their king and his ministers.
+The French people were roused to action by political propaganda that took many forms: from high-minded Enlightenment philosophy, to populist pamphlets about the rights of the common people, to political comedies and satires, to vile anti-royalist smut.
 Harvest failures, food shortages and price rises in 1788-89 were dangerous exclamation points at the end of this turbulent decade.
-France was bursting for political, economic and social change, though few had clear ideas how this could be managed.The revolution unfolded in the late 1780s in a whirl of change and chaos.
-What began as a dispute over proposed tax reforms soon evolved into a movement for political reform.
+France was bursting for political, economic and social change, though few had clear ideas how this could be effectively managed.The revolution unfolded in the late 1780s in a whirl of change and chaos.
+What started as a dispute over proposed tax reforms soon evolved into a movement for political reform.
 The nobility wanted autonomy and a share of royal power; the wealthy bourgeoisie wanted political representation; the urban working classes wanted more food at lower prices; the peasants wanted relief from feudal bonds and restrictions.
-The king, who sat at the center of this quagmire of competing interests, wasn’t sure what he wanted, or indeed what to do.
+Sitting at the center of this quagmire of competing interests was the king, Louis XVI, who was not sure what he wanted, or indeed what to do.
 Ultimately the revolution began without him – and at great pace.
 Things happened so quickly and spontaneously that the most brilliant political mind on Earth could not have foreseen the outcome.
-The flashpoint of the revolution in 1789 – the formation of a National Assembly and the destruction of Paris’ notorious Bastille – was marked by great hopes and promises.
+The flashpoint of the revolution in 1789 – the formation of a National Assembly and the destruction of Paris’ notorious fortress, the Bastille – was marked by a degree of hope and optimism.
 But there was also a lingering sense of grievance, injustice and unrest, a belief that not enough had been done.
-More than a century of political and social pressure had been lifted from the French people: would they be satisfied with the moderate changes proposed by the men of 1789?
-In the end they were not, so the French Revolution devolved into disorder and radicalism, then violence and terror.
+More than a century of political and social pressure had been lifted from the French people – but would the moderate changes proposed by the liberals of 1789 satisfy them?
+In the end they were not, and the French Revolution quickly disintegrated into disorder and radicalism, then violence and terror.
 The revolution of 1789 had inspired and involved the people from the outset.
 But those who comprised the first revolutionary government – the liberal-minded aristocrats and the bourgeois lawyers – had also kept the people at arms’ length from power.
-The dire economic conditions, food shortages and inflation which had sparked the people’s revolution were never adequately rectified by the new government.
+The dire economic conditions, food shortages and inflation that sparked the people’s revolution were never adequately rectified by the new government.
 And Paris, always the beating heart of the revolution, was a cruel and desperate place, full of radical journalists, poisonous rumours, conspiracy theories and savage reaction.
 The transition of political power from the king to a national assembly did not change this; in many respects it became worse.
-As Paris radicalised from 1792, so too did the national government, until there was no place in it for moderates.
-The radicalism of the Jacobins and their fixation with ‘protecting the revolution’ generated so much paranoia that by the autumn of 1793, the revolution had begun to eat its own.
-The French Revolution had unleashed forces that were too new to be predictable, too strong to be controllable and too mired in self-interest to be constructive.
+As Paris radicalised in 1792 so too did the national government, until there was no place in it for moderates.
+The violence of the sans culottes, the radicalism of the Jacobins and their fixation with ‘protecting the revolution’ generated so much paranoia that by the autumn of 1793, the revolution had begun to eat its own.
+The French Revolution had unleashed forces too new to be predictable, too strong to be controllable and too mired in self-interest to be constructive.

 Francois Furet, historian